Thomas-Carlsen/TabLink/README.md

 # TabLink
-Anchors (the a tag) on websites will only open in a new tab
+This is a Chrome extension, where anchors (the 'a' tag) on websites only opens in a new tab